January 16th, 2025 Update:

 Make sure

-the attic soffit vents - make sure they are not covered
+the attic soffit vents are not covered

 with insulation